 The Cobalt Card is one of the few Amex cards to make supplementary cards available for free, whereas the Scotia Gold Amex will bill you $29 per year for every additional cardholder you add.

-Verdict: The Cobalt Card is much more friendly to supplementary cards, which can work out well for you when Amex runs particular promotions in which it’s favourable to add as many supplementary cards as possible.
+Verdict: The Cobalt Card is much more friendly to supplementary cards, which can work out well for you in situations when it’s favourable to add as many supplementary cards as possible, such as…

-Verdict: The Cobalt Card’s visual appearance is in a league of its own, and as much as the Scotia Gold Amex’s recent redesign improved upon the previously rather drab appearance, it still has a long way to go until it can compete with the instantly recognizable midnight-blue gladiator.
+Verdict: The Cobalt Card’s visual appearance is in a league of its own, and the Scotia Gold Amex has a long way to go until it can compete with the instantly recognizable midnight-blue gladiator.

-If you have consistent high spending in the 5x categories, though, you’re very likely to benefit from alternating between both cards to enjoy the best of both worlds – especially at this point in time with record-high welcome bonuses on both products.
+If you have consistent high spending in the 5x categories, you’re very likely to benefit from alternating between both cards to enjoy the best of both worlds – especially at this point in time with record-high welcome bonuses on both products.